Financial planning tools and services to put you on the path to the future you want

 Here are some ways you can plan ahead:

-Unlike traditional health insurance, long-term care insurance is designed to cover long-term services and supports, including personal and custodial care in a variety of settings such as your home, a community organization, or other facility, according to the U.S. Department of Health and Human Services.
+Unlike traditional health insurance, long-term care insurance is designed to cover long-term services and supports, including personal and custodial care in a variety of settings such as your home, a community organization, or another facility, according to the U.S. Department of Health and Human Services.

 Buying a long-term care insurance policy is one way to plan for the costs of care down the road.